Here is a guide that can help you see if the problem is easy:

-First see if you can have your truck in total darkness and see if glove box light or any other lights are on very dim.
+First, see if you can have your truck in total darkness and see if the glove box light or any other lights are on very dim.

 If not then I would pull the fuses below and see if that makes a difference.